open-pioneer/trails-starter/docs/reference/Services.md

 ### Registering service interfaces

-Interface name can be associated with TypeScript interfaces, which greatly improves the developer experience when interacting with services.
+An interface name can be associated with TypeScript interfaces, which greatly improves the developer experience when interacting with services.

 In order to provide a type for an interface name, extent the `ServiceRegistry` interface.
 This is usually done from a file called `api.ts` or `api/index.ts`: